Saturday & Sunday, May 23-24, 2026

 in the Philadelphia, Pennsylvania general region

 In addition to this Team Trials, the selection committee will also entertain petitions for athletes who are unable to attend a trials event but who wish to be considered.
-For more details of the selection process, refer to OUSA and the ESC.
+Those who are petitioning should follow the registration process to indicate their interest and select Not Participating.
+For more details of the selection process, refer to OUSA and the Team Executive Steering Committee (ESC).

 This page will serve as the Event Bulletin, and additional information will be added as we approach the race date.